GentaHI/Analisis-data-bike/README.md

 streamlit run dashboard.py
 ```

-Press CTRL + C to stop in the terminal
+Press CTRL + C to stop streamlit in the terminal